 Quote Of The Day

 "Keep me away from the wisdom which does not cry, the philosophy which does not laugh, and the greatness which does not bow before children." - Khalil Gibran

-Today's video features a reading of the first chapter of Khalil Gibran's classic book,The Prophet.
+Today's video features a complete reading of Khalil Gibran's classic book,The Prophet.
 Enjoy!